-What we are talking about here is as saddening as it is angering.
+We are talking about something that is saddening as it is angering.

 Children as young as four years old forced to slid themselves thin in creeks that are just big enough for swallowing them.

-Indeed between the highly polluted air filled with dust that is lingering from these pits caused by the continuous friction for digging and toxic bodies of water where the muddy rubble is washed off, in a desperate search for the most sought after ore in tech industry which is cobalt.
+Indeed between the highly polluted air, filled with dust that is lingering from these pits caused by the continuous friction for digging, and toxic bodies of water where the muddy rubble is washed off, in a desperate search for the most sought after ore in the tech industry which is cobalt.

-So it is and is been like this for the most of us in the "civilized" world, all it takes is a look at the numbers to find out how companies such as Samsung, Huwaei or Xiaomi have amassed their quick fortunes at the expenses of these poor people.
+So it is and has been like this for most of us in the “civilized” world, all it takes is a look at the numbers to find out how companies such as Samsung, Huwaei or Xiaomi have amassed their quick fortunes at the expenses of these poor people.

 It is not only criminal, it is inhuman.

-And nowadays Huawei is contending the industry leading title by sales alongside Apple which on the other hand has gone above and beyond to comply with strict standards for human rights and took consistent action to avoid any cobalt illegal mining practice supplying to their factories by eliminating the middle men.
+Nowadays Huawei is contending the industry-leading title by sales alongside Apple which on the other hand has gone above and beyond to comply with strict standards for human rights and took consistent action to avoid any cobalt illegal mining practice supplying to their factories by eliminating the middlemen.

 Concerning the mining what is mentioned above are just some of the rather morbid details that have been unfolded in this article by the Guardian, go ahead and learn more if you can stomach children dying trying to fetch ore for you to be on facebook sharing your favorite selfies and recipes or playing that fancy video game that you enjoy so much.

-Even though we are not nearly as powerful, we're already working on a framework that will allow you the buyers directly expressing opinions on these brands and whether you feel they're taking decisive action or not towards a safer, fair, human rights aware supply chain process for cobalt mining.
+Even though we are not nearly as powerful, we’re already working on a framework that will allow you the buyers to directly express opinions on these brands and whether you feel they’re taking decisive action or not towards a safer, fair, human rights aware supply chain process for cobalt mining.

 If there ever was a time more critical for an awakening of consciousness and conscious ethical buying, this is it.

-While you steer that wheel or you tap on those screens, it's as if almost simultaneously a children dies buried alive, or poisoned under one of those tunnels in Congo.
+While you steer that wheel or you tap on those screens, it’s as if almost simultaneously a child dies buried alive, or poisoned under one of those tunnels in Congo.

-And if you watch closely with the right kind of eyes you can see that blood dripping out of your device or car.
+And if you watch closely with the right kind of eyes you can see that blood dripping out of your devices or cars.

-Here is an article including a ranking of the companies from the most to least committed in taking actions towards a sustainable and fair supply chain.
+Here is an article including a ranking of the companies from the most to least committed to taking actions towards a sustainable and fair supply chain.

-It's only up to you being strong and aware enough to save up for fairly and ethically produced tech instead of craving that device so bad right away in your hands, wanting to spare that extra bucks, without thinking for a minute about the dire consequences of your actions.
+It’s only up to you being strong and aware enough to save up for fairly and ethically produced tech instead of craving that latest model device so bad right away when is rolled out in the market, wanting to spare that extra bucks, without thinking for a minute about the dire consequences of your actions.

 We can only hope to shed some light on this topic that companies such as Huawei or Microsoft try so hard to hide from the public by investing billions in advertising and promoting their politically correct image slogans as brands.